google-research-datasets/circa/README.md

 Phase 3: Finally the QA pairs (34,268) were given to a third set of annotators who were asked how the question seeker would likely interpret a particular answer.
 These annotators had the following options to choose from:
 ```
-	* 'yes'
+	* 'Yes'
-	* 'probably yes' / 'sometimes yes'
+	* 'Probably yes' / 'sometimes yes'
-	* 'yes, subject to some conditions'
+	* 'Yes, subject to some conditions'
 	* 'No'
-	* 'probably no'
+	* 'Probably no'
-	* 'in the middle, neither yes nor no'
+	* 'In the middle, neither yes nor no'
-	* I am not sure how X will interpret Y's answer
+	* 'I am not sure how X will interpret Y's answer'
 ```

 ## Corpus format